-Charity grew up in rural Alabama and currently lives in Birmingham, Alabama.
-She is a 2025 Magnum Foundation grantee and member of the 2025 FotofilmIC Annual Mentorship Program.
-In 2024 she was awarded the Alabama State Council on the Arts Gay Burke Memorial Photography Fellowship.
-Additional awards include the Verdant Fund Project Grant (2022) and Alabama State Council on the Arts Media/Photography Fellowship (2018).
-She has presented her work at Artfields (2019), and the Wiregrass Museum of Art (2018).
-Charity is a member of Women Photograph (2022-present).
+Charity was raised in rural Alabama and is currently based in Birmingham, Alabama.
+She is a 2025 Magnum Foundation grantee.
+In 2024, she was awarded the Alabama State Council on the Arts Gay Burke Memorial Photography Fellowship.
+Additional awards include the Verdant Fund Project Grant (2022) and the Alabama State Council on the Arts Media/Photography Fellowship (2018).
+She has presented her work at the Times Center in New York City (2025), at ArtFields (2019), and at the Wiregrass Museum of Art (2018).
+Charity is a selected member of the FotofilmIC Annual Mentorship Program (2025) and a member of Women Photograph (2022–present).
 She works as an assignment photographer for publications including The New York Times, The Washington Post, The Wall Street Journal, Time, The Guardian, and The Atlantic.

 Artist portrait by Moe Kite.